-- 2.23.
-In addition to the meetings described in 2.20, the competent authority should also be prepared to provide timely consultation for customs officers on the complex collection of documents that accompanies shipments of radioactive material at national customs points.
-Provisions for the protection of confidential information related to the transport of nuclear material and radioactive material should be established. - 2.24.
+2.21.
+In addition to the meetings described in 2.18, the competent authority should also be prepared to provide timely consultation for customs officers on the complex collection of documents that accompanies shipments of radioactive material at national customs points.
+Provisions for the protection of confidential information related to the transport of nuclear material and radioactive material should be established.

+2.22.
 The competent authority should liaise very closely with agencies involved in emergency preparedness and response.
-In practice, the plans of such agencies usually concern the response to accidents involving dangerous goods in general or the response to emergencies involving radiation and nuclear facilities, or both.
-Further recommendations on planning and preparing for response to an emergency involving radioactive material in transport are provided in TS-G-1.2 [9].
+In practice, the plans of such agencies usually concern the response to accidents involving all dangerous goods or the response to a nuclear or radiological emergency.
+Further recommendations on planning and preparing for response to an emergency involving radioactive material in transport are provided in IAEA Safety Standards Series No. DS469, Preparedness and Response for an Emergency during the Transport of Radioactive Material [10].